Pradumnasaraf/pullprompt/README.md

 ## About (PullPrompt)

 **PullPrompt** comments on a Pull Request with a message generated from a user-given prompt.
 Under the hood, it uses Google’s Gemini API to generate the text.

+## Features

+- **Model Selection**: Choose from a variety of models to generate the text.
+- **Model Temperature**: Set the temperature of the model to control the creativity of the text.
+- **Character Limit and Language**: Set the character limit and language of the generated text.

 ## Usage

-The Action takes six inputs, some are required and some are optional:
+The Action multiple inputs, some are required and some are optional:

 1. **`github-token`** (Required) – The GitHub token used for authentication.
    *"Share an open-source tip in 2 to 3 lines to help developers improve their workflow."* You can find this in the `action.yml` file.